Word on the street is that you want to serve on a board.

 Ensure these fundamentals are in place and all convey your “why”:

-BIO and RESUME: Do you have a recent and professional resume writer?
-If not, get them.
-You won’t go far without them.
+Do you have a recent and professionally written resume?
+If not, get one.

 Once your personal brand is top notch, start talking to, and meeting, the right people.